adamrehn/ue4-docker/README.md

 When upgrading to a newer version of the code in this repository, be sure to specify the `--rebuild` flag when invoking the build script.
 This will ensure all images are rebuilt using the updated Dockerfiles.

+## Troubleshooting common issues

+- **Building Windows containers fails with the message `hcsshim: timeout waiting for notification extra info`:**

+  This is a known issue when using Windows containers in Hyper-V isolation mode.
+See the [Windows `hcsshim` timeout issues](#windows-hcsshim-timeout-issues) section below for a detailed discussion of this problem and the available workarounds.

+- **Building Windows containers fails with the message `hcsshim::ImportLayer failed in Win32: The system cannot find the path specified` or building Linux containers fails with a message about insufficient disk space:**

+  Assuming you haven't actually run out of disk space, this means that the maximum Docker image size has not been configured correctly.

+    - For Windows containers, follow [the instructions provided by Microsoft](https://docs.microsoft.com/en-us/visualstudio/install/build-tools-container#step-4-expand-maximum-container-disk-size), making sure you restart the Docker daemon after you've modified the config JSON.
+    - For Linux containers, use the [Docker for Windows "Advanced" settings tab](https://docs.docker.com/docker-for-windows/#advanced) under Windows or the [Docker for Mac "Disk" settings tab](https://docs.docker.com/docker-for-mac/#disk) under macOS.

+- **Cloning the UnrealEngine Git repository fails with the message `error: unable to read askpass response from 'C:\git-credential-helper.bat'` (for Windows containers) or `'/tmp/git-credential-helper.sh'` (for Linux containers):**

+  This typically indicates that the firewall on the host system is blocking connections from the Docker container, preventing it from retrieving the Git credentials supplied by the build script.
+(This is particularly noticeable under a clean installation of Windows Server, which blocks connections from other subnets by default.)
+The firewall will need to be configured appropriately to allow the connection, or else temporarily disabled.
+(Use the command `netsh advfirewall set allprofiles state off` under Windows Server.)

 ## Windows `hcsshim` timeout issues

-Recent versions of Docker For Windows may sometimes encounter the error [hcsshim: timeout waiting for notification extra info](https://github.com/Microsoft/hcsshim/issues/152) when building or running Windows containers.
-At the time of writing, Microsoft have stated that they are aware of the problem, but an official fix is yet to be released.
+Recent versions of Docker under Windows may sometimes encounter the error [hcsshim: timeout waiting for notification extra info](https://github.com/Microsoft/hcsshim/issues/152) when building or running Windows containers. **This issue appears to be related to [Hyper-V isolation](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container) mode and has not been observed to affect containers running in process isolation mode.** At the time of writing, Microsoft have stated that they are aware of the problem, but an official fix is yet to be released.

 As a workaround until a proper fix is issued, it seems that altering the memory limit for containers between subsequent invocations of the `docker` command can reduce the frequency with which this error occurs.
-(Changing the memory limit when using Hyper-V isolation likely forces Docker to provision a new Hyper-V VM, preventing it from re-using an existing one that has become unresponsive.) **Please note that this workaround has been devised based on my own testing under Windows 10 and may not hold true for Windows Server 2016.**
+(Changing the memory limit when using Hyper-V isolation likely forces Docker to provision a new Hyper-V VM, preventing it from re-using an existing one that has become unresponsive.)
+Please note that this workaround has been devised based on my own testing under Windows 10 and may not hold true when using Hyper-V isolation under Windows Server.

 To enable the workaround, specify the `--random-memory` flag when invoking the build script.
 This will set the container memory limit to a random value between 8GB and 10GB when the build script starts.
 If a build fails with the `hcsshim` timeout error, simply re-run the build script and in most cases the build will continue successfully, even if only for a short while.
 Restarting the Docker daemon may also help.